thomasjungblut/thomasjungblut-common/README.md

 You can simply build with:

 > mvn clean package install

-If you hit an issue that my math lib (e.g. a SNAPSHOT build) is missing, pull the latest from ["tjungblut-math")](https://github.com/thomasjungblut/tjungblut-math "Thomas nifty math lib") and execute the build information there- then retry building this library.

 The created jar contains debuggable code + sources.
 On the unfortunate event of failing testcases you can skip them: